SinTan1729/chhoto-url/CLI.md

 ## Disable authentication

-If you do not define a password environment variable when starting the docker image, authentication will be disabled.
+If you do not define a `CHHOTO_PASSWORD` environment variable when starting the docker image, authentication will be disabled.

 This if not recommended in actual use however, as it will allow anyone to create new links and delete